Ms. Dora is a Certified Christian Counselor. Her views on singleness, premarital and marital issues are influenced by

 A square peg and a round hole are incompatible from the start.
 They are not “capable of living together in harmony”1 (the meaning of compatible).
 The emphasis is on capable.

-Compare the situation in which a man and woman have already lived together in a five or twenty-five year marriage and then get divorced because they think that they are incompatible.
+Compare the situation in which a man and woman have already lived together in a 5 or 25-year marriage and then get divorced because they think that they are incompatible.
 How did they come up with that?